Drakulix/ScrollsModLoader/README.md

 ####5.
 Build instructions for Windows

 You will need:

 - something that can open the project files (Xamarin Studio is free and recommended)
 - the latest version of Mono (2.10.9)
 - xbuild and mono need to be in your `PATH`-environment variable (`C:\Program Files (x86)\Mono-2.10.9\bin` on my computer).

-How to build:
+How to setup the build-environment:

 1. Copy `Assembly-CSharp.dll` (from the ModLoader-Folder or an unmodified Scrolls), `UnityEngine.dll` and `JsonFx.dll` to the main project folder
-2. Run `go.bat compile-release` in `LinFu-master`.
+2. Run `go.bat compile-release` on the `cmd` in the `LinFu-master`-Folder.
 3. Start Xamarin.
 The references to LinFu should now resolve correctly
-4. Build the project
+4. You are now ready to build/execute the project in Xamarin.